History of Poles in Königsberg: Polish settlement in the city up to the Protestant Reformation

 Polish migrants from Masuria began moving to Königsberg during the fourteenth century, settling particularly in the Knipawa portion of the town, and, along with Lithuanians and Kurlandians, were soon granted the ability to acquire burgher rights.
 Unlike the local Old Prussians, Poles along with Germans, were allowed membership in the local trade guilds.
 By the beginning of the fifteenth century, according to the German historian Bernhard Stade, a large portion of the city's population was fluent in Polish, mostly for economic reasons.

 By 1436 one of the largest streets in the city was named Polnische Gasse (Polish Street) and a tower near the Cathedral bridge was referred to as Polnische Turm (Polish Tower).
 Until the first half of the sixteenth century however, most of the Polish inhabitants were part of the lower, poorer, class of the city.
 This began to change, particularly with the Protestant Reformation, so that by the 1520s Polish individuals show up among master artisans and intellectuals.

 According to historian Janusz Jasiński, based on estimates obtained from the records of St. Michael's Church, during the 1530s Lutheran Poles constituted about one quarter of the city population.
 This does not include Polish Catholics or Calvinists who did not have centralized places of worship until the seventeenth century, hence records that far back for these two groups are not available.

 Political connections with Poland

 While Königsberg began as a fortress of the Teutonic Knights, the growing town soon found itself in conflict with the Order.
 The main cause of the discontent were the economic policies of the Knights which were perceived as detrimental to trade and growth, although ethnic and national identity also played a role.
 Specifically, the German Knights came to be perceived to be an outside force, ruling over a newly developed, organic Prussian identity which emerged from the merger of native elements - Poles, Old Prussians and Pomeranians - and migrants to the region.

+In the Battle of Grunwald of 1410, the banners of the Königsberg Commandery and the Old Town were taken by the Poles and displayed in the Wawel Cathedral.
+In the case of a complete Polish-Lithuanian victory, King Władysław II Jagiełło planned to incorporate the city into Lithuania, rather than Poland, within the Polish-Lithuanian union.
+During the Polish–Teutonic War of 1414, as the Polish-Lithuanian army was only a dozen or so kilometers from the city, houses in Löbenicht (Lipnik) began to be demolished to secure the Old Town.